GoogleCloudPlatform/guest-test-infra/imagetest/test_suites/README.md

-A convenience feature offered on supported GCE Images, if you resize the underlying disk to be larger, then a set of scripts invoked during boot will automatically resize the root partition to take advantage of the new space.
+A convenience feature offered on supported GCE Images, if you resize the underlying disk to be larger, then a set of scripts invoked during boot will automatically resize the root partition and filesystem to take advantage of the new space.

 Test logic